Learning Unified Representations from Heterogeneous Data for Robust Heart Rate Modeling: Experiments

-To better understand the effectiveness of the learned representations, we visualize the user representations using t-SNE for different user identities, user-session pairs, and sports categories.
-Here, ``top 10 users" refers specifically to the 10 users with the highest number of workout sessions.
-As shown in Figure~\ref{fig:tsne_users}, the representations corresponding to these top 10 most active users form well-separated clusters, indicating that the model successfully captures user-specific patterns in the feature space.
-Figure~\ref{fig:tsne_uid_sid_pairs} further illustrates the t-SNE visualization for the top 10 most frequent \textless{}user, session\textgreater{} pairs.
-Notably, representations from different users but associated with the same sport tend to cluster together, while those corresponding to different sports are more clearly separated.
-This observation suggests that the model not only encodes personalized dynamics at the session level, but also effectively differentiates between sports.
-Finally, Figure~\ref{fig:tsne_sports} presents the t-SNE plot for the top 10 sports categories, where clear separation among different sports clusters is observed.
-Overall, these visualizations confirm that the learned representations are highly discriminative across both users and sports, which is essential for personalized heart rate modeling.
+\textbf{Representation Visualization.} To evaluate the effectiveness of learned representations, we first visualize user embeddings using t-SNE across different user identities and sports categories.
+Both Fig.~\ref{fig:tsne_users} and Fig.~\ref{fig:tsne_sports} demonstrate well-separated clusters for the top 10 users and sports categories, respectively.
+These visualizations confirm that the learned representations are highly discriminative across both users and sports, which is essential for personalized heart rate modeling.

+\textbf{Quantitative Evaluation of Representation Discriminability.} To quantitatively assess how well the learned representations separate different labels, we evaluate a battery of standard structure-aware metrics on both FitRec and \textsc{ParroTao}.
+For each representation and each label space, we measure (i) local label recovery via $1$-NN classification accuracy (kNN@1), (ii) label--representation alignment via Normalized Mutual Information (NMI) and V-measure, and (iii) cluster quality via Davies--Bouldin Index (DBI, lower is better) and a global rank-based score (RankMe).
+We consider three label types: \emph{sport type}, \emph{user identity}, and the combined \emph{user$\times$sport} label.
+The full results are reported in Table~\ref{tab:repr_merged_onecol}.

+Across all label granularities and on both datasets, our model consistently achieves better kNN accuracy, stronger label–embedding alignment, and more compact, better-separated clusters than the FitRec baseline.
+This provides quantitative evidence that the proposed architecture learns representations that more cleanly organize sessions by both sport type and user-specific characteristics.